Machine Learning vs Neural Networks: What is the Difference?

 What is Machine Learning?

-ML is the sub-field of Artificial Intelligence that deals with the development of algorithms and statistical models which enable the computer to learn and accomplish a task in a desired manner, as learned through observation from the data.
+ML is the sub-field of Artificial Intelligence that deals with the development of algorithms and statistical models which enable the computer to learn and accomplish a task in a desired manner through observation from the data, which you can thoroughly learn through Machine Learning courses.
 Unlike traditional programming, the computer is given explicit instructions.
 In Machine Learning, the system learns from experience.
 It thereby gets better with doing a particular job over time but is not programmed explicitly for that job.
 According to the latest ML statistics, the global Machine Learning market is becoming a billion-dollar industry real quick and is projected to surpass $100 billion by 2025.
 Furthermore, its fast integrations into finance, healthcare, e-commerce, and other vital sectors portray its disruption in various industries.

 Core Machine Learning Concepts